jlo96/ethOS-BIOS-flash/README.md

 --------------------------------

 This repo is a work is progress.
 It's not packed, and there's still functionality to be added.
+Eventually, it will be moved to Python, instead of raw BASH.